As an Amazon Associate I earn from qualifying purchases.

 (Pssst… True story, I actually dropped that ↓↓↓ measuring spoon full of curry powder. #happyaccident!)

 Guys, that’s a problem.
-But at least it wasn’t this?
+But at least it wasn’t triple chocolate peanut butter bites?
 Although too much of a good thing is still too much, right?
 “Not when it’s peanuts covered in coconut and curry” is what I have to say about that.

 This is where I realized curry is a pretty unappetizing ingredient once it’s mixed with liquid.
 Just go with it… Sorry about your eyes.